 Scheduling of and Preparation for the Exam: Students should first obtain approval from their PhD Advisor to take the Qualifying Exam.
 Exams are generally scheduled between the third week of May and the end of June after the student's second year in the PhD program.
-The recommended timeline for setting up the required "Prewhich should be comprised of their PhD Dissertation Committee, or a subset thereof.
-Requirements for the PhD
+The recommended timeline for setting up the required "Pre-

-Qualifying Exam Committee composition are provided below.
+Qualifying Exam Meeting" and the Qualifying Exam is shown in the figure.
+After the student has obtained approval from their advisor to take the exam, and prior to May 1st, the student should schedule a "Pre-Qualifying Exam Meeting" of their PhD Qualifying which should be comprised of their PhD Dissertation Committee, or a subset thereof.
+Requirements for the PhD Qualifying Exam Committee composition are provided below.
 This meeting should last approximately 45 minutes, during which the student should: 1) present and get approval for the Plan of Study so that it can be submitted to the Graduate Program Coordinator by May 1st, 2) present a 10 min. long informal oral presentation to acquaint the committee with the student's research to date and their anticipated future research directions so that the committee has sufficient information to be able to draft 3 exam questions for the student (see "Format of the Qualifying Exam" below).
 After that, the student should leave the meeting and the faculty on the committee should spend the remainder of the meeting drafting the exam questions for the student.